chingiztob/NxTransit/docs/source/index.rst

 **NxTransit**  is a Python package designed for creating and analyzing a multimodal graph representation of a city's transit system.
 It uses General Transit Feed Specification (GTFS) data to construct the graph and perform various time-dependent calculations.

 .. note::
-   NxTransit is being developed as part of the author's bachelor graduation paper.
+   NxTransit is being developed as part of the graduation paper.
-   Currently it is not finished and not ready for production use.
+   Currently it is not finished and not intended for production use.

 Key Features
 ------------